willwhitney/dynamics-aware-embeddings/readme.md

 # Dynamics-aware embeddings
 This repository contains the code for "Dynamics-aware Embeddings" by William Whitney, Rajat Agarwal, Kyunghyun Cho, and  Abhinav Gupta.

-DynE is an objective for training embeddings for states and/or actions that allow sample efficient, stable learning in RL.
-Training TD3 from pixels using DynE is fast and allows similar asymptotic performance to TD3 from low-dimensional state observations.
+## Abstract

+In this paper we consider self-supervised representation learning to improve sample efficiency in reinforcement learning (RL).
+We propose a forward prediction objective for simultaneously learning embeddings of states and actions.
+These embeddings capture the structure of the environment’s dynamics, enabling efficient policy learning.
+We demonstrate that our action embeddings alone improve the sample efficiency and peak performance of model-free RL on control from low-dimensional observations.
+By combining state and action embeddings, we achieve efficient learning of high-quality policies on goal-conditioned 2D continuous control from pixel observations in only 1-2 million environment steps.

 ![DynE pixels results](pixels_results.png)

+DynE works by building an embedding space where actions or states that are close togther have similar outcomes.
+This smoothness allows the policy and Q function to interpolate between nearby observations or actions, leading to faster convergence.

 ## Usage